dikunong/VARpedia/README.md

 Group 12 - Di Kun Ong (dngo711) & Tudor Zagreanu (tzag747)

+VARpedia is an encyclopedia tool that provides visual, aural and reading capabilities for **a second language learner, young adult (18-25 years).**

 ## Building the JAR file

 Execute the following command: